-Alternative Sweeteners: What does the Coke Life case reveal about consumer perceptions?
+What does the Coke Life failure reveal about consumer perceptions?

 Earlier this month, Coca-Cola announced that it would be discontinuing sale of Coke Life in the UK.
-The brand’s declining sales had already come to light, as well as the growing popularity of Coca-Cola Zero Sugar – the “fastest growing” cola in the UK.
+The Coke Life failure is preceded by the decline in sales as well as the growing popularity of Coca-Cola Zero Sugar – the “fastest growing” cola in the UK.

 Coca-Cola’s European VP attributed the decision to cut Coke Life to a focus on the company’s “three leading and iconic cola variants” and bring clarity around product offerings to consumers.

 The key differentiator for the green-labelled Coke Life was the inclusion of Stevia on its ingredients list.
 Previous alva research has found that Stevia enjoys the most positive perception of the leading alternative sweeteners.
 However, with the failure of Coke Life to catch on in the UK, should drinks manufacturers be worried that Stevia is losing its appeal?

 alva has analysed over 6,900 pieces of UK consumer content related to Coke Life and Stevia to understand the top drivers of positivity and negativity around the brand, as well as any relationship with broader discussion of Stevia.

 What drove positive and negative discussion of Coke Life?